World Polo Championship: History

-In 1995, the fourth World Championship was held in Saint Moritz, Switzerland.
-Brazil fought its way gamely through the early rounds to meet Argentina in the final.
-Now it was Brazil's turn for triumph.
-They pulled out an exciting win 11–10 to assume the mantle of World Polo Champions.

-Since 1993 Michael Schultz-Tholen, then the FIP delegate to the International Olympic Committee, arranged numerous meetings with IOC representatives including the President of the International Olympic Committee Mr. Juan Antonio Samaranch.
+Starting in 1993 Michael Schultz-Tholen, then the FIP delegate to the International Olympic Committee, arranged numerous meetings with IOC representatives including the President of the International Olympic Committee Mr. Juan Antonio Samaranch.
 Finally at the 1996 Atlanta Olympic Games, the General Assembly of the International Olympic Committee granted the status of an IOC Recognized Sport and accepted the Federation of International Polo as the worldwide governing body for the sport of polo.
 This decision was confirmed ("outright recognition") two years later.

+In 1995, the fourth World Championship was held in Saint Moritz, Switzerland.
+Brazil fought its way gamely through the early rounds and met Argentina in the final where they pulled off an exciting 11–10 victory to assume the mantle of World Polo Champions.

 In 1998, the fifth World Championship was held at the Santa Barbara Polo & Racquet Club in Santa Barbara, California.
-Mr. James Easton, a Member of the International Olympic Committee, presented Argentina, the winning team, with a history-making Olympic trophy.
+Mr. James Easton, a member of the International Olympic Committee, presented Argentina, the winning team, with a history-making Olympic trophy.
 This was the first time in 62 years that the winning team of an international polo tournament was so honored.

-The FIP World Championship VI held in Melbourne, Australia in 2001 featured eight national teams that qualified through a demanding and highly competitive zone playoff system, which included 24 country teams participating worldwide.
-Brazil narrowly defeated Australia by one goal (Brazil 10, Australia 9) in an exciting tournament that any of the eight finalists could have won.
+The FIP World Championship VI held in Melbourne, Australia in 2001 featured eight national teams that qualified through a demanding and highly competitive zone playoff system, which included 24 international teams.
+Brazil narrowly defeated Australia by one goal (Brazil 10, Australia 9) in the final.

 In 2004, the Sixth World Championship was held in Chantilly, France.
 The tournament included eight teams.
-The qualifying rounds included 28 countries competing.
-All the games were very competitive.
-Brazil was not ready to give the title and defeated England in the final game (10 -9) in sudden death.
+28 countries competed in the qualifying rounds.
+All of the games were competitive.
+Brazil defeated England in the final (10-9) in sudden death.

 The eighth edition of the World Polo Championship took place in Mexico during May 2008 and was won by Chile.

-The ninth edition of the World Polo Championship took place in San Luis Province, Argentina during October 2011 and was won by Argentina.
-Brazil being second, and Italy took the third place after defeating England.
-It was the first time in World Polo Championship for Italy to achieve a podium.
+The ninth edition of the World Polo Championship took place in San Luis Province, Argentina during October 2011.
+Argentina defeated Brazil in the final and Italy took the third place after defeating England.
+It was the first time in World Polo Championship that Italy achieved a podium finish.

-The tenth edition of the World Polo Championship took place in Santiago, Chile during march and April 2015 and was won by the host, beating the United States in the final.
+The tenth edition of the World Polo Championship took place in Santiago, Chile during March and April 2015.
+The hosts won beating the United States 12–11 in overtime in the final.